TCU vs. Georgetown College Basketball Predictions & Picks - December 2

 TCU vs. Georgetown Predictions & Picks: Spread, Total - December 2

-Saturday's contest between the TCU Horned Frogs (6-0) and the Georgetown Hoyas (5-2) at Capital One Arena has a projected final score of 81-72 based on our computer prediction, with a favored TCU squad coming out on top.
+Saturday's contest that pits the TCU Horned Frogs (6-0) against the Georgetown Hoyas (5-2) at Capital One Arena should be a lopsided matchup based on our computer prediction, which projects a final score of 82-71 in favor of TCU, who is heavy favorites by our model.
 Game time is at 5:30 PM ET on December 2.

-According to our computer prediction, TCU should cover the point spread, which is currently listed at 9.5.
-The two sides are projected to go over the 152.5 total.
+According to our computer prediction, TCU is a good bet to cover the point spread, which is listed at 9.5.
+The two teams are projected to exceed the 151.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!